-You won't accept them because they are sharp objects made of mixed materials.
-What can be done?
-Well, there are no perfectly convenient options, other than giving up on shaving altogether.
-For those concerned about a greener shave, here are some things to know.
+won't accept them because they are sharp objects made of mixed materials.
+For those looking for a greener shave, there are a few options to consider.
 The Environmental Protection Agency once estimated that 2 billion replacement razors and blades were thrown away in the U. annually, and this figure is still widely cited today.